glennhenry/cs-notes/docs/data-structures-and-algorithms/08-tree/tree.md

 **B-Tree** is another self-balancing tree, similar to AVL and red-black trees, but it is not a binary tree.
 It is a normal tree that can have more than two child nodes per parent, designed to address the limitation of self-balancing binary tree which can only store data in the left and right child.

-In b-tree, often times we will hear the word **"key"**, the key is basically the actual value of a node.
-For example, in the image below, it is a b-tree where the root itself contains 2 value, which are 20 and 40.
-We can say that 20 and 40 are the key of the b-tree's root.
+In b-tree, often times we will hear the word **"key"**.
+This term probably comes from database system, as b-tree is often used for implementing [database index](/database-system/index).
+B-tree node consist multiple keys, these keys are the actual value within a node.
+For example, the image below is a b-tree where the root node contains 2 keys, which are 20 and 40.
+The root node then has 3 child node, each node has key(s) : 10, 30 and 33, 50 and 60.

 ![B-tree](./b-tree.png)
 Source : https://www.programiz.com/dsa/b-tree